netsec-ethz/scion-tutorials/content/apps/bat.md

 # bat ("cURL for SCION")

-The [bat application](https://github.com/netsec-ethz/scion-apps/) is a cURL-like tool for sending HTTP requests to SCION enabled webservers and retrieve information in a human-readable format.
-Documentation is available in the [README.md](https://github.com/netsec-ethz/scion-apps/blob/master/bat/README.md).
+The [scion-apps/bat application](https://github.com/netsec-ethz/scion-apps/bat) is a clone of [astaxie/bat](https://github.com/astaxie/bat), a cURL-like tool for sending HTTP requests to webservers and retrieve information in a human-readable format.
+Our fork extends `bat` with native SCION support.

 ## Install